 By Attorney William Bronchick

 The most common myth in real estate in that you can only make profits when the real estate market is rising.
 While it is true that more people make money in rising markets than falling markets, the reason is often luck, not good market timing.
 Armed with the right knowledge, you can profit in any real estate market, but first, you must know your market so you can plan your investing strategy to fit that market.
-By the way, the following is a short excerpt from my book “Defensive Real Estate Investing”.

 What is “The Market”?

 Most people think of the real estate market as something that is measured like the stock market – bearish or bullish.
 There are facts and figures that the media reports on the housing market on a daily basis, most of which are confusing to the average investor.
 Let’s discuss each of those numbers and discuss how they affect the market, and, more importantly, your investing strategies.

 Sales of new construction homes is an indicator used by many market economists to measure the strength or weakness of the housing market.
 This data comes from home builders in terms of scheduled permits for new home builds and orders for new homes from consumers.
 This data is somewhat relevant because it can show how strong demand is for new homes.
 However, keep in mind that in some places like inner cities where there is no available land, new homes are not being built in mass quantities.
 Likewise, in suburban areas where land is plentiful, there is endless room to build, resulting in oversupply.

 The resale of existing homes is a more accurate indicator of the market, particularly in areas where there is not an abundance of new homes.
 This data comes from the Realtors® associations, such as the National Association of Realtors (www.realtor.com).